 Step 5: Click on ‘Restore’.
 A series of prompts will follow.
 The prompts will allow you to create a backup for your device.
 Failure to create the backup will result in loss of data.

 Step 6: Wait for the restore and backup process to complete.
 After the phone has been restored, select ‘restore from backup’.
-Select the file that was created as the backup file.
-The files will be downloaded back to your iPhone.
+Now, select the file that was created as the backup file.

-That is how easy it can be to get in/out of iPhone recovery mode.
-If your device is still stuck in the recovery mode then it likely that it is a hardware malfunction or other sophisticated software issue.
+That is how easy to get in/out of iPhone recovery mode.
+If your device is still stuck in the recovery mode then it is likely a hardware malfunction or other sophisticated software issue.
 If the warranty is still on, you can take it for repair in the nearest iPhone store.